Edited for 2023

 So, how do you achieve that delicate balance of making the most of the opportunities available, while staying energized and optimistic?
-Here are some tips, sourced by me and many of my Presence teammates.
+Here are our top tips.

 Rockin’ the NASPA game shouldn’t just start at the conference itself; to truly excel, you need to do some prep work.

 The My NASPA App is free, easy, and a must for navigating the conference.